enkidevs/curriculum/mongodb/intro/crud-intro/delete-documents.md

 });
 ```

-This method would only delete the first Pokémon document of that type.
-If we wanted to delete all Pokémon of that type, we would need to use the `db.pokemon.deleteMany()` method.
+This method would only delete the first pokémon document of that type.
+If we wanted to delete all pokémon of that type, we would need to use the `db.pokemon.deleteMany()` method.

 ### Delete Multiple Documents

 To delete multiple documents within the `pokemon` collection, we need to use the `db.pokemon.deleteMany()` method.

-For instance, here we delete all pokémon of type `Grass`:
+For instance, here we delete all pokémon of type `"Grass"`:

 ```javascript
 db.pokemon.deleteMany({